kolos26/GEOFS-LiverySelector/.github/ISSUE_TEMPLATE/livery_submission.md

 assignees: ''

 ---
-***IMPORTANT INFO: This add-on ONLY accepts real-life liveries, or concept liveries that have at least one official image from the airline.
-If you are submitting a fictional livery, please do so by forking the [airline.json](https://github.com/kolos26/GEOFS-LiverySelector/blob/main/airline.json) file.***
+***IMPORTANT INFO: This add-on ONLY accepts real-life liveries, or concept liveries with at least one official image from the airline.
+If submitting a fictional livery, please do so by forking the [airline.json](https://github.com/kolos26/GEOFS-LiverySelector/blob/main/airline.json) file.***

 **Aircraft**:
 **Livery Name**: